Find Affordable College Courses

 Salt Lake City, UT

-Salt Lake Community College did quite well in this year’s ranking of the best value schools for visual and performing arts students.
-It came in at #6 on the list.
-Located in the large suburb of Salt Lake City, Salt Lake Community College is a public school with a very large student population.
+Salt Lake Community College ranked #6 on this year’s Best Value Visual & Performing Arts Schools in the Rocky Mountains Region list.
+Located in the suburb of Salt Lake City, Salt Lake Community College is a public school with a very large student population.

-Out-of-state tuition fees for undergraduate students at Salt Lake Community College are $12,734 per year.
+The average tuition and fees for an out-of-state undergraduate student at Salt Lake Community College are $12,734 a year.
 While working on their degree, visual and performing arts majors at Salt Lake Community College accumulate an average of around $12,500 in student debt.

 On top of its placing in our value ranking, Salt Lake Community College also did well on our Best Visual & Performing Arts Schools in the Rocky Mountains Region list.
 It’s in the top 20% of all schools reviewed in this analysis.